JongKI-PARK/OSTEPprac/CHAP03/README.md

   Stats: IO Busy  5 (71.43%)
   ```

+  **As you see it is preemptive way in scheduling with no options (default) <br>

 **4. We’ll now explore some of the other flags.
-One important flag is -S, which determines how the system reacts when a process issues an I/O. With the flag set to SWITCH ON END, the system will NOT switch to another process while one is doing I/O, instead waiting until the process is completely finished.
+One important flag is -S, which determines how the system reacts when a process issues an I/O. With the flag set to SWITCH_ON_END, the system will NOT switch to another process while one is doing I/O, instead waiting until the process is completely finished.
 What happens when you run the following two processes (-l 1:0,4:100 -c -S SWITCH_ON_END), one doing I/O and the other doing CPU work?**

   ```
   $ python3 process-run.py -l 1:0,4:100 -c -S SWITCH_ON_END